ncatlab/nlab-content/pages/17599.md

 ## Applications

-Augmented Virtual double categories are a natural context in which to compare [[proarrow equipments]] and [[Yoneda structures]], which are two different approaches to "formal category theory".
+Augmented Virtual double categories are a natural context in which to compare [[proarrow equipments]] and [[Yoneda structures]], which are two different approaches to [[formal category theory]].
 In both cases there is a notion of "profunctor" which are generally considered to be small-set-valued, but Yoneda structures require non-locally-small categories (the presheaf categories of non-small categories).
 In this context the Yoneda embedding can be given a universal property relative to the horizontal arrows.
 See [(Koudenburg)](#Koudenburg19).

 ## Related pages